What Marketing Budget Should My Business Adopt to Make Us More Competitive?

 5. Financial data - income, net worth, wealth score, the value of the home, etc.

-6. Habits - where do they shop, what do they read, who do they trust, etc.
+6. Habits - where they shop, what they read, who they trust, etc.

 Evaluate the market and the competition.

-When creating your budget and marketing strategy, it's important to conduct research on your competition and the market.
+When creating your budget and marketing strategy, it’s important to research your competition and the market.
 This will help you determine how much to spend on marketing and what strategies to use.

 If possible, you should conduct primary and secondary market research to create your marketing plan.
-Use both qualitative research like focus groups and quantitative research where a statistically significant number of surveys are captured and analyzed.
+Use qualitative research, such as focus groups, and quantitative research, where a statistically significant number of surveys are captured and analyzed.

 Competitive intelligence gathering and analysis will give you a broader understanding of what others are doing, what is working, and what is not working.